mrichards42/xword/trunk/doc/packages.md

 When XWord is started, it automatically checks for updates to the main program and for installed packages.
-This behavior cannot currently be changed, but if an update is ignored, XWord will no longer ask the user to install the update (though the user will still be informed of future updates).
+This behavior cannot currently be changed, but if an update is ignored, XWord will no longer ask the user to install the update (though you will still be informed of future updates).

 ### For Developers ###